 For example, you could invest half of your funds in bonds and the other half in equities.
 You can add additional types of investments, such as real estate, commodities, forex, or foreign stocks, to diversify your portfolio.

-If you are thinking about how to choose a good investment decision, it is crucial to know how much risk you are comfortable with to figure out the right mix for yourself.
+It is crucial to know how much risk you are comfortable with to figure out the right mix for yourself.
 If losing money temporarily gives you deep anxiety, you might want to focus more on safer investments like bonds.
 But if you are okay with taking risks for the opportunities of higher long-term growth, then stocks are the best options for investing.

 It is not about choosing just one or the other.
 Even the most careful investors should have a few safe stocks, knowing that their bonds will balance out any losses.
 Additionally, holding bonds can help protect investors from significant losses, even the most daring types.